wemyssstephen/PDF-Tool/README.md

 ## A Modern PDF Tool
 A modern PDF viewer built with JavaFX and Apache PDFBox.
 This was made as a vehicle to get more comfortable with Java and to supplement my learning while studying for an MSc in Computer Science.
+I'm doing it, Dad.

 ### Features
 - Clean interface